MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 You can use Process Explorer to categorize processes, projects, meetings, and other activities.
 You can either upload a .csv dataset for meeting activity or connect to a blob storage location for meeting and email activity.

-After you upload a dataset, you can use the word cloud to add category names or phrases and view words that are close to matching them in meetings.
-The word cloud can help you decide what categories to add for analysis.
+After you upload a dataset, you can use the word cloud help you decide what categories to add for analysis by viewing words in the meeting activity.
+You can select category names or phrases from the word cloud to add for analysis.

 After you categorize a good sample of meetings into the specified categories, you can: